Hugokoks/HITMEUP2/README.md

-hello project db is running on docker ms sql img so if you want to run it you will need to docker and node js
+hello project db is running on docker ms sql img so if you want to run it you will need docker and node js